CONFERENCE SERIES: Informatics & IT

 The richness of information in images has made it one of the most popular readouts for high throughput screening in recent years.
 This increasing amount of images requires the development of tools to better manage, annotate and automatically interpret them.
 However, neither the infrastructure nor software has been able to keep up with the fast growth of image data.
-This workshop offers you some solutions including data and file management, annotation, image and metadata integration, etc. The main focus of this workshop is to share available resources, experiences and promote discussion for current needs in the HCS community.
+This digital course offers you some solutions including data and file management, annotation, image and metadata integration, etc. The main focus of this course is to share available resources, experiences and promote discussion for current needs in the HCS community.

 Some key topics include:

 What are the current challenges in data and image file management, processing and organization?

 What is the scale of current data and what is to come?